 communication.
 The males and females have

 different fur patterns.
 The Zoo has two females on exhibit.
-They celebrated their 31th birthday in April 2014.
-They are the oldest brown lemurs in any American Zoos and Aquariums (AZA) institution.
+They celebrated their 33rd birthday in April 2016.
+They are two of the oldest brown lemurs in any American Zoos and Aquariums (AZA) institution.